 For more detailed information visit our When To Go section.

-What's the official language in El Calafate?
+What language is spoken in El Calafate?

 What's the time difference between El Calafate and the UK?

-GMT -3 hours.
+The time difference between El Calafate and the UK is GMT -3 hours.
 Sometimes daylight saving is observed in the summer, but this is announced ad hoc on a year-on-year basis.

 What places does El Calafate and Los Glaciares National Park combine with?